 , i.e. 2.1e-5 / 0.000529 / 0.7 * 1000/2 = 28

-It was discovered that the PI values must be scaled together with the same physical scaling factors to compensate for air density conditions, as tested and recorded here.
-According to NASA's education page, an airfoil's lift is proportional to air density, which is linearly proportional to absolute temperature; an airfoil's lift is proportional to attack angle, which is first-order propotional to P gain.
-To fit the PID-temperature data, the temperature is given a 1.3th-order power to account for attack angle's non-purely-linear power on lift and exaggerate the PID range in the tabulation, with -9°C as the reference temperature as in the comparison video at the beginning of this discussion section,
+In our production build, which uses racing quadcopter controller, the 1000/2 factor emulates PWM 1500+/-500 servo travel of helicopter.
+The 0.7 factor is another racing controller scaling in the developers' mind to protect servos from perceived overrun.The action cameras logically use undisclosed motion blurring algorithms that may work better for specific vibration frequency profiles but worse for other frequency profiles.
+The action camera Runcam Thumb Pro in the prototype build was discovered to need careful PI values scaling together in conjunction with compensation for air density conditions (temperature), as tested and recorded in the following graph.
+The production build's FPV camera with soft-mounting battery tolerates deviations from the tabulation calculations.
+The dump_all_converged config file has 40 degrees F as profile 2 and is the default.
+The dump_all_converged config file has 1 profile for every 30 degrees F change between 0 degrees F and 100 degrees F. According to NASA's education page, an airfoil's lift is proportional to air density, which is linearly proportional to absolute temperature; an airfoil's lift is proportional to attack angle, which is first-order propotional to P gain.
+To fit the PID-temperature data, the temperature is given a 1.3th-order power to account for attack angle's non-purely-linear power on lift and exaggerate the PID range in the tabulation, with -5°C (268K) as the calculating temperature as in the comparison video at the beginning of this discussion section,

 physical PI for roll is 1/3 of those for pitch